MIchaeladcock/michaeladcock.github.io/_posts/2020-09-27-THM-Anonymous-write-up.md

 <p>Here we have the user.txt file and the directory of the FTP share we mounted.
 Let’s cat the user.txt  file, answer question 4 and 5. </p>
 <img src="/img/anon-img/16.-user.txt.png">
 <p>Now let’s start enumerating and try to gain a root shell.
-We can’t write to the passwd or shadow file, but it appears that we’re the only other useful user beside root so no lateral I don’t think we’ll need a lateral movement.
-Keep enumerating.  </p>
+We can’t write to the passwd or shadow file, but it appears that we’re the only other useful user beside root, so no lateral movement should be needed to gain root.
+Let's keep enumerating.  </p>
 <img src="/img/anon-img/17.passwd-shadow-files.png">
-<p>Nothing's standing out.
-Let’s try running linpeas.
-On your local host setup a python simple http server to host the linepeas  file.  </p>
+<p>After chacking the "usual suspects", nothing's standing out.
+Let’s try running linpeas and see what we can find.</p> <p>On your local host setup a python simple http server to host the linepeas file. </p>
 <img src="/img/anon-img/18.pythong-simple-server.png">
 <p>Back in your shell, if you're not already, navigate to your home folder and issue a wget command to download the linepease file. </p>
 <img src="/img/anon-img/19.download-linpease.png">